Black Friday & Cyber Monday Offer | Flat 20% OFF on Lifetime & All Themes Package. Use coupon code BFCM24 | Offer valid till 5th Dec 2024 Buy Now

 When you ask what is phishing in the broad sense of the term, you get the definition of deceptive phishing as a general explanation.
 It’s the most common scam you can face, where cyber actors pose as a company or a trusted sender from your email list to steal login credentials or personal data.
 To get what they want, these fraudsters use fake domains, shortened links, .exe files, deep inquiries, and a sense of urgency.

 Deceptive phishing rides on many variables to succeed.
 The rate of success of this attack hinges on the ability of the attackers to make their emails look official.
+An encrypted email provider can add an essential layer of security, reducing exposure to such threats by safeguarding sensitive communications.
 Users need to pay close attention to small details to notice deceptive phishing attacks.
 The use of shortened URLs is a red flag.
 You can also keep an eye on the syntax of the sender’s email address.
 Look for inconsistencies with their previous messages: generic greetings, grammar mistakes, and more indicate something’s wrong.

 • Spear Phishing